Photography Terms: What You Need to Know

 Luckily, there's an easy way to cheat on your exposure juggling routine.
 It's called bracketing.
 To bracket a photo manually, set your shutter speed, aperture and ISO to where you think the proper exposure is, then take the photo.
 Then, adjust your aperture or shutter speed to reduce the exposure slightly and take that photo.
 Then adjust the exposure so it's slightly more than the first photo and take that one.
 This series of three photos "brackets" what is, hopefully, the proper exposure.
 Try to hit the sweet spot between the three to capture the perfect image.

-Most digital cameras make this even easier with an automatic bracketing mode.
-When this is turned on via the camera's settings, the camera will automatically take three photos, with properly adjusted exposure settings, every time you press the button.
+Most digital cameras make this even easier with an auto exposure bracketing mode.
+When this is turned on via the camera lens' settings, the camera will automatically take three photos, with properly adjusted exposure settings, every time you press the button.
+If you choose to handle things manually, however, it's called exposure compensation.

 Pete Gardner/Getty Images